-1. According to a study reported by Larry MacDonald, stocks with high media coverage underperform stocks with low media coverage.
+1. According to a study reported by Larry MacDonald, stocks with high media coverage underperform stocks with low media coverage (the web page with this article has disappeared since the time of writing).
 The next logical question is whether the media coverage causes the diminished returns, or whether for some reason the media gravitates to certain stocks because they are likely to have lower returns.

 2. Despite the Bank of Canada’s promise to keep interest rates low at least until mid-2010, Canadian Capitalist reports that interest rates for consumers are going up.